kennykarnama/my-earth/README.md

 ## my-earth

-Simple application to provide locations' weather
+Simple application to provide locations' weather.
+Currently use MeteoSource as the data provider.

 ## Local development